claudia-nikel/personal_website/content/project/Drone_Mapping/index.md

 ---
-title: 3D Drone Modeling & 2D Drone Mapping
+title: 3D Drone Modeling and 2D Drone Mapping
 summary: Created 3D models and collaborative maps using a drone and software platform.
 tags:
 - Drone